A quantum embedding theory in the screened Coulomb interaction: Combining configuration interaction with GW/BSE

 Here, $\ket{I}$ and $\ket{J}$ are many-body configurations.
 To connect the many-body projectors to the single-particle picture, we define an orbital AS around the Fermi energy, as shown in Fig.~\ref{embedding}a.
 The AS contains the statically correlated single-particle states.
 We place all many-body configurations $\ket{I}$ containing AS excitations in the strongly-correlated space, $\md$.
 This criterion includes all excitation levels (single, double, etc.).
-We place all other configurations $\ket{J}$ in the weakly-correlated space, $\mr$, which contains only high-energy degrees of freedom.

-Based on the projectors, the Schr\"odinger equation can be downfolded onto an effective Hamiltonian in $\md$:
+We place all other configurations $\ket{J}$ in the weakly-correlated space, $\mr$.
+Based on the projectors, the Schr\"odinger equation can be downfolded onto a non-linear effective Hamiltonian in $\md$ \cite{lowdin_jmp_3,lowdin_ijqc_2,dzuba_pra_54,pavlyukh_prb_91,dzuba_pra_95,gagliardi_jcp_134,gagliardi_jctc_9,marini_jcp_134,romaniello_jcp_130}:

-This is the L\"owdin or Feshbach-Schur decomposition, demonstrated in Fig.~\ref{embedding}b, and is an exact rewriting of the Hamiltonian.\cite{lowdin_jmp_3,lowdin_ijqc_2,dzuba_pra_54,pavlyukh_prb_91,dzuba_pra_95,gagliardi_jcp_134,gagliardi_jctc_9,marini_jcp_134,romaniello_jcp_130} The effect of the downfolding is to add an energy dependent correction, $M(E)$, to the subspace Hamiltonian $\md H \md$.
-The non-linear Hamiltonian in Eq. \ref{effective} must be iterated to find each eigenvalue $E$ self-consistently.

-Eq.~\ref{effective} introduces the resolvent of the projected Hamiltonian $\mr H \mr$, here labeled $Z^{\mr}(E)$, which is the crucial ingredient coupling the two spaces.
-By downfolding, the effective Hamiltonian has been dramatically reduced in size to $\mathrm{dim}\md$, but the nonlinear eigenvalue problem in Eq. \ref{eigen} is still very expensive.
-Computing the resolvent depends on the inversion of the enormous $\mr H \mr$ block of the Hamiltonian.
-For a realistic problem, \sr can be many orders of magnitude larger than $\md$.

-Our theory transforms the projected $\mr H \mr$ Hamiltonian to make $Z^{\mr}(E)$ easier to compute.
-Consider rewriting the full Hamiltonian in Eq. \ref{secondquant} as a ground state energy plus excitations,

-where $E_0$ is the correlated ground state energy and $\Omega$ is an excitation matrix with eigenvalues equal to excitation energies of the system.
-In wave function theories, excitation energies are computed as total energy differences so that $\Omega = H - E_0$.
-However, Green's function theories directly compute excitation energies by diagonalizing effective quasiparticle (QP) Hamiltonians, $\Omega^{\mathrm{QP}}$.
-As long as the QP excitations are long-lived, we can approximate exact excitation energies of $\Omega$ by $\Omega^{\mathrm{QP}}$.